 An unbeliever.
 I didn’t blame him.
 I hadn’t believed it myself when it started happening, and I hadn’t told anyone about my strange gift for months after.
 I’d confessed to Tawnia first, and that my practical sister believed me was a testament to the connection between us—despite our having spent the first thirty-two years of our lives apart.

 Jake Ryan was the second person I’d told.
 Solid, reliable Jake, who was gorgeous despite—or perhaps because of—his chin-length dreadlocks.
 When he was at the counter in my store, women bought more of my antiques just to see him smile or to have an excuse to talk to him.
 He had increased the sales in the Herb Shoppe considerably since I’d sold Winter’s business to him.
 Winter Rain, my father.

 Silently, I met Mr. Fullmer’s gaze and saw him notice my eyes, his mouth opening slightly in surprise.
 People are always surprised when they look at me long enough to actually see my eyes.
 I didn’t give him credit for seeing, though, as we’d met already once before and because he’d been staring at me for the past five minutes, searching for obvious flaws.
-He took a step back, which I took as defeat.
+He took a step back, which I regarded as defeat.